microsoft/SymCrypt-OpenSSL/README.md

-# OpenSSL Engine for SymCrypt
+# SymCrypt Engine for OpenSSL

-The OpenSSL engine for SymCrypt allows the use of OpenSSL with [SymCrypt](https://github.com/Microsoft/SymCrypt) as the provider for core cryptographic operations.
+The SymCrypt Engine for OpenSSL allows the use of OpenSSL with [SymCrypt](https://github.com/Microsoft/SymCrypt) as the provider for core cryptographic operations.
 It leverages the [OpenSSL engine interface](https://www.openssl.org/docs/man1.0.2/man3/engine.html) to override the cryptographic implementations in OpenSSL's libcrypto.so with SymCrypt's implementations.
 The primary motivation for this is to support FIPS certification, as vanilla OpenSSL 1.1.1 does not have a FIPS-certified cryptographic module.

 # Building Instructions
 ## Comple Instructions